Chimney Inspection Guide for Chicagoland Homeowners

 Lake Michigan creates a coastal microclimate that intensifies chimney wear.
 Three local factors deserve specific attention:

-Freeze-thaw concentration: Inland Cook and DuPage chimneys cycle through freeze and thaw 30 to 40 times per winter.
-Lakefront and east-facing exposures within Evanston, Wilmette, Highland Park, and Lake Forest cycle 30 to 50 percent more often.
+Freeze-thaw concentration: Inland Cook and DuPage chimneys cycle through repeated freeze and thaw events each winter.
+Lakefront and east-facing exposures within Evanston, Wilmette, Highland Park, and Lake Forest cycle more often.
 Each freeze-thaw cycle expands water inside cracks and pushes mortar joints apart.

 Lake-effect moisture: Humidity-driven deposition on north and east-facing chimney faces accelerates mortar joint failure.
 North Shore communities see consistently faster mortar wear than equivalent inland properties.